kaspar-p/flatnite-bot/README.md

 # flatnite-bot

-A Surviv.io helpbot.
-Send lobby links, records cobalt win combinations, and is cute.
+A surviv.io helpbot.
+Sends lobby links, records cobalt win combinations, and is cute.

 ## How to use it